-2.44 The Council is supported in its financial activities by its External Auditor, Ernst and Young LLP and its Treasury Management Advisors, Arlingclose.
+2.50 The Council is supported in its financial activities by its External Auditor, Grant Thornton and its Treasury Management Advisors, Arlingclose.
 Any material changes to Council policy, budget decisions or capital investment proposals will be undertaken in consultation with these organisations.
-From the 2023/24 financial year Ernst and Young will be superseded as the Council's external auditor by Grant Thornton.
+Members will be aware that the value for money report from the previous auditor, Ernst and Young, has now been received by the Audit and Governance Committee for the years 2021/22 and 2022/23 and within this there was no concern as to the Council continuing to operate as a going concern and there was positive reporting of the approach to budget setting, financial management and financial reporting as referenced in this report.

-3. RESERVES STRATEGY 2024/25
+3. RESERVES STRATEGY 2025/26